-Instead of pointing an RPS system directly to the UC, VoIP, or Phone System directly, bvoip has a provisioning platform that enforces certificate checking which means that the system will deny the ability for something other than the device belonging to the MAC address to download it's profile.
+Instead of pointing a RPS system directly to the UC, VoIP, or Phone System directly, bvoip has a provisioning platform that enforces certificate checking, which means that the system will deny the ability for something other than the device belonging to the MAC address to download its profile.

 VoIP / PBX Security Measures

 In 2018, bvoip released Barricade for all of our partners free of charge.
 This is bvoip's approach to limiting access to access any particular account or system to only known devices or IP address.
-This is 2-factor approach to VoIP security which many system don't have an answer for out there.
+This is 2-factor approach to VoIP security, which many systems don't have an answer for out there.

 What's going to happen at Yealink?

-We have already seen unannounced changes pop up which could change the way Yealink allows its RPS to be accessed and used.
+We have already seen unannounced changes pop up, which could change the way Yealink allows its RPS to be accessed and used.
 We don't know the full extent of these changes or how we will need to react to be able to work with their redirection service.
-So far the early changes seem to be that Yealink is going to limit phones to only access it's RPS from 1 IP address.
-That may cause an issue if phones are being deployed out in the wild behind dynamic IP addresses and needed to be reprovisioned for whatever reason.
+So far, the early changes seem to be that Yealink is going to limit phones to only access its RPS from one IP address.
+That may cause an issue if phones are being deployed out in the wild behind dynamic IP addresses and needed to be re-provisioned for whatever reason.
 Time will tell how things will work moving forward.